sfuco/sfuco-site/_posts/2017-03-12-ANightOfWorldMusic.md

 title: A Night Of World Music
 category: news
 image: ANOWM.jpg
+summary: SFUCO is proud to present "A Night of World Music".
+From Korea, to Norway, and then to England, come out and enjoy a round-trip around the world; all in the comfort of your own seat.
 ---

 SFUCO is proud to present "A Night of World Music".
 From Korea, to Norway, and then to England, come out and enjoy a round-trip around the world; all in the comfort of your own seat.
 This is also the last semester of executive leadership for our Co-President of 3 years, Nathalie Scott-Hsiung.